watal/draft-watal-spring-srv6-sfc-sr-aware-functions/draft-watal-spring-srv6-native-sfc.md

 This document describes the architecture of SRv6 native SFC which enables comprehensive SFC management with SRv6-aware network functions.

 This architecture provides the following benefits:

 * Simple architecture designed for all devices and protocols to use SRv6.
-* Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC
+* Low latency and reduced capital expenditure (CAPEX) through proxy-free SFC.
-* Scalable control plane and decreased operating expenses (OPEX) via centralized management
+* Scalable control plane and decreased operating expenses (OPEX) via centralized management.
 * Enhanced programmability through centralized control of TEs, including SFC and QoS, and the use of user-defined network functions.

-XXX: In-networkというワードが特に新しいのでそこを推しているかのようなタイトルになっている．一番与えたい印象や新しいポイント嬉しいポイントが明確になったら再度タイトルについて検討する → 利点を箇条書きで示した
-XXX: CAPEXみたいなマーケットに出た時にどうなるかわからない信憑性の薄いことを主要メリットとして挙げるのではなく，よりシンプルなアーキテクチャでビルディングブロックが減る，みたいな誰がみても明らかに真な理由を書く．
-XXX: low latencyは我々が実験したところ，もちろん削減方向にはなるが，全く気にするに値しないレベルなので，主要なメリットの一番として挙げるには明らかに不適

 --- middle